California State Route 263: Route description

+Route 263 is defined in section 563 of the California Streets and Highways Code, and that the highway is "from Route 3 near the north city limits of Yreka northeasterly to Route 96 near the confluence of the Shasta and Klamath Rivers".

-The road begins at a junction with State Route 3 just north of Yreka.
+SR 263 begins at a junction with State Route 3 just north of Yreka.
 The highway then heads northward through Siskiyou County, roughly lying parallel to the Shasta River.
 The road is also roughly aligned with nearby Interstate 5 as it passes through hilly terrain.
 The road ends at State Route 96, which continues northward to meet up with Interstate 5.

 SR 263 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.